Jump to content

 Wiesbaden anecdotes

-Christine Jendrasch is passionate about Wiesbaden and, as a tour guide, is very familiar with the state capital.
-We spoke to her about the best stories and most exciting anecdotes.
+Christine Jendrasch is passionate about Wiesbaden and, as a tour guide, is very familiar with the state capital - here she reveals her favorite stories and anecdotes.

 Käthe Paulus, the aerialist